briankoser/sfc-listeners-guide/episodes/0142-disney-is-closing-lucasarts-and-other-news.md

 # Main Topic
-Daniel leaves a voicemail apologizing to Ben for going to see {% workTitle "G. I. Joe: Retaliation" %}.
+Daniel leaves a voicemail apologizing to Ben for going to see {% work "G. I. Joe: Retaliation" %}.

-Ben listened to the {% workTitle "G. I. Joe: Retaliation" %} episode.
+Ben listened to the {% work "G. I. Joe: Retaliation" %} episode.
 He just couldn't believe the episode happened.

 Ben accidentally calls Koby, "Koby"